lavkumargupta/docs/content/github/setting-up-and-managing-your-github-profile/viewing-contributions-on-your-profile.md

 ### What counts as a contribution

-On your profile page, certain actions count as contributions:
+On your profile page, certain actions count as contributions:-

 - Committing to a repository's default branch or `gh-pages` branch
 - Opening an issue